 This guide is not comprehensive.
 It is designed to be a starting point for research.
 If you have any questions, please reach out to the subject librarian.

-Primary resources are:
+Primary sources are:

 Finally, ask yourself these questions: